deltabeard/gameboy-c/README.md

 A Gameboy emulator written by gregtour.
 His Javascript port can be found here: http://greg.team-duck.com/emu/gameboy .

 ## Features:
-- Very small (about 53KiB compiled).
+- Very small (about 36KiB compiled).
-- SDL and X only dependencies.
+- SDL and X11 only dependencies on Linux.
-- Preliminary sound support (disable by default).
+- Preliminary sound support (disabled by default).

+Default input can be changed in platform.c.

-## Keys:
+## Default Keys:
 #### Player 1:

 Arrow keys